vastoboy/AOX-Reverse-Shell/README.md

     'encrypt (password) (directory)':['encrypts all files in the directory specified'] ['if directory is not specified all files in the current directory will be encrypted']
     'decrypt (password) (directory)':['decrypts all files in the directory specified'] ['if directory is not specified all files in the current directory will be decrypted']
-    'get (filename or path)':['gets file from the victim's machine and sends it over to the server'] 'send (filename or path)':['send file from server and stores it on the victim's machine']
+    'get (filename or path)':['gets file from the victim's machine and sends it over to the server'] 'send (absolute path)':['send file from server and stores it on the victim's machine']

 ```